oneapi-src/oneDNN/doc/rfc/api-v1.0/README.md

 memory for storing intermediate computational results.
 For instance, convolution backward by weights typically requires extra space to perform a reduction of the `diff_weights` computed by different threads (the work is divided across images).
+Starting with **v1.0**, the library supports two modes:
+1. Implicit scratchpad, managed by the library (default);
+2. Explicit scratchpad, provided by a user.

+The former mode matches the behavior of Intel MKL-DNN v0.x.
+It is kept for user convenience and cases where memory is not a concern.

-Starting with **v1.0**, a new `mkldnn_query_scratchpad_mpd` query will return the amount of scratchpad memory needed for a primitive, and the user will be responsible for allocating and providing the scratchpad memory to a primitive at a runtime.
+In the explicit scratchpad mode, a new `mkldnn_query_scratchpad_md` query will return the amount of scratchpad memory needed for a primitive, and the user will be responsible for allocating and providing the scratchpad memory to a primitive at a runtime.
+The explicit scratchpad mode should *explicitly* be enabled by passing an attribute with `mkldnn_scratchpad_mode_user` to primitives.

 > **WARNING** Scratchpad memory is not the same as workspace.
 >